 At NHBC, it’s our purpose to shape the future of Nevada and to develop our diverse state.
-We realized that Nevada was in need of advancements in the medical field so we took it upon ourselves to empower that progression, simply because our community deserves it.
-Thanks to dedicated board members, gracious donors, and members of the community, we’ve been able to achieve just that.
+Nevada was in need of a medical landscape boost for generations to come, so NHBC empowered that progression.
+Thanks to dedicated board members, gracious donors, and members of the community, we’ve been able to bring a longtime, statewide aspiration to fruition.

 The Project